fewensa/gobox/README.md

 ## Configuration

-Helix-Relayer-Runner uses environment variables for configuration.
+gbox uses environment variables for configuration.
 Here are the details:

 ### Runner Configuration